apache/nuttx/Documentation/guides/citests.rst

-NuttX automatically runs continuous integration (CI) tests on `simulator <https://nuttx.apache.org/docs/latest/guides/simulator.html>`__ target when new pull request is submited.
+NuttX automatically runs continuous integration (CI) tests on `simulator <https://nuttx.apache.org/docs/latest/guides/simulator.html>`__ target when new pull request is submitted.
 To avoid the tests failing you can also run them locally on your computer prior to submiting new pull request.
 This page describes the step by step manual to do so.